typelevel/Laika/docs/02-running-laika/01-sbt-plugin.md

   overridden.
 You can also add additional templates with the name pattern `*.template.<suffix>`, which will only be applied when a markup document explicitly refers to them in its configuration header.
   (The upcoming 0.16 release will introduce Themes which will provide default templates out of the box.
-  Until then you need to provide at least one default template in the root directory.)
+  Until then you need to provide at least one default template in the root directory unless you are fine with the very basic fallback template.)
 * **Static Files**: All other files, like CSS, JavaScript, images, etc., will be copied over to the target in the same directory structure and with identical file names.